lidan233/CADDreamer/README.md

  ```bash
  python3 test_syne_images_stage_3_generate_step.py  --config_dir ./cached_output/cropsize-256-cfg1.0-syne/0_0deepcad --review True
  ```
 More generation results can be found in the cover GIF.
+Please ignore the content in directory ./neus/exp/*.

 ## Todo List
 I will do my best to open source the code and dataset before the conference.